MEMORIES FROM OUR TRIP TO OCEANIA / ASIA / SOUTH AMERICA AND AFRICA

 - Whale watching in Knysna

-- Motoring through the Knysna Heads, the third most dangerous passage to the ocean in the world
+- Motoring through the Knysna Heads, the third most dangerous passage to the

 - Seeing rhinos up close in Hluhluwe